 Vertical mowing, or verticutting, is the process of mowing turf using a mower fitted with a reel that has short blades on it.
 The blades cut vertically through the turf canopy to thin it without compromising the leaf growth or turf density.

-Verticutting is different than aeration.
+Verticutting is often compared to aeration, but the two are actually different.
 Aeration machines punch small “plugs” of soil from the turf, allowing nutrients, seeds, fertilizer, and moisture to penetrate the soil.
 The “plugs” eventually break down and become natural topsoil.

-Instead of taking “plugs” out of the turf, verticutting slices and cuts into the soil to allow moisture, fertilizer, and nutrients to work their way to the grass roots and remove dead thatch and foliage from the turf.
-The blade breaks up the thatch so you can remove it more easily.
+Instead of taking “plugs” out of the turf, as aeration does, verticutting slices and cuts into the soil to allow moisture, fertilizer, and nutrients to work their way into the grassroots and remove dead thatch and foliage from the turf.
+The blade breaks up the thatch so you can remove it much more easily.

-One of the benefits of verticutting is that it creates a more even look and feel to your turf and, over time, verticutting helps the grass grow thicker and healthier.
+One of the benefits of verticutting is that it creates a more even look and feel to your turf.
+Over time, verticutting will help the grass grow thicker and healthier than before.

-Many expert turf maintenance technicians use verticutting before they overseed and some use verticutting with aeration.
+Many expert turf maintenance technicians use verticutting before they overseed.
+Other turf maintenance technicians might use verticutting with aeration.

 Benefits of Verticutting

-Verticutting digs deeper than aerators and helps remove excess thatch and organic material around the plant’s crown area.
+Verticutting digs deeper than aerators and helps to remove excess thatch and organic material around the plant’s crown area.
+This will help the area get better access to necessary nutrients like oxygen and water.

 Too much thatch prevents the turf from getting enough oxygen, water, and nutrients and makes it prone to diseases and damage from insects.
 It also causes the grass to feel spongy and create soggy playing conditions.